 If you are flying from Canada, you will get a Tourist Card at the check-in counter at the airport or in-flight which you will fill out and keep with you till the date of departure from Cuba (Don’t lose it else you will have to pay for it again).
 If you buy an all-inclusive vacation package to Cuba, usually the cost of the tourist card is included as part of the package.
-Most flights departing from Canada to Cuba have the cost of the tourist card included in the airplane ticket price (check with your airline).
-Border security collects the tourist visa from you when you leave Cuba.
+Most flights departing from Canada have the cost of the tourist card included in the airplane ticket price (check with your airline).
+The tourist card is collected by Border Control when you leave Cuba.

 As mentioned above, tourists in Cuba have to use the Cuban Convertible Peso (CUC).
-This currency is only available in Cuba and cannot be exchanged in international market.
+This currency is only available in Cuba and cannot be exchanged in the international market.
 So, bring cash in your country’s denomination and get it exchanged in Cuba.
 US dollars are subject to an extra 10% tax.
-So, you are better off bringing other currencies like Canadian dollar or Euros.
+So, you are better off bringing other currencies like the Canadian dollar or Euro.

 If your appliances need 220 volts to run, you will have to buy a voltage converter as the power supply in Cuba is 110 volts.
 Most modern electronics can work with 220v and 110v so a voltage converter may not be required.
 Check the voltage need of your device before you plug-in to be safe.

-Also, If you are not well versed in Spanish, it is difficult to converse with the locals to get directions.
+Also, If you are not well versed in the local language, it’s difficult to converse with the locals to get directions.
 When I visit a place where language is a barrier, I learn a few useful sentences like -“Where is this hotel”, “Can you please help me”, “Where is the bus stop” etc., in the local language.
 With Google Translate App, you can translate on the go.
-However, in Cuba since you will not have internet connection, download the spanish language package before you go so that you can use it offline.
+However, in Cuba, since you’ll not have an internet connection, download the Spanish language package before you go so that you can use it offline.
 You can also download offline maps of Cuba as well.
-Look for “offline maps of cuba” in the your mobile appstore.
+Look for “offline maps of Cuba” in your mobile AppStore.

 Cuba is, relatively speaking, a safe place to visit.
 The overall crime rate is very low.
 Having said that, there are still minor thefts that take place.
 Canada’s travel advisory says that things have been reported missing even from checked-in luggage.
 Therefore I advise you not to take unnecessary expensive things to Cuba.
 Also, don’t leave your expensive items lying around in the tour bus or hotel rooms.
 Lock up all important documents in the locker provided by the hotel in your room before going out.
 If that is not available carry them with you in a backpack or better yet a fanny pack that is on you at all times.

 This is the most obvious item of the list.
 Most people visit Cuba to enjoy the beautiful beaches of Varadero, swim in the Saturno Caves or snorkel and scuba dive.
-Make sure you pack swim wear, sandals and clothes appropriate for warm weather such as shorts, sundresses etc. Don’t forget to pack a pair of full length pants in case of semi-formal dinning requirements in your resort.
+Make sure you pack swimwear, sandals, and clothes appropriate for warm weather such as shorts, sundresses, etc. Don’t forget to pack a pair of full-length pants in case of semi-formal dining requirements in your resort.